-This experience provides an interesting fusion of the beauty and the variations of surroundings, animals and cultures.
-Whether looking out for animal life from the jungle lodge or ascending the historic path of the Incas to the Lost City of Machu Picchu (located in the promised lands of America).
+This Amazon and Machu Picchu experience provides an interesting fusion of the beauty and the variations of surroundings, animals and cultures.
+Whether looking for animal life from the jungle lodge or ascending the historic path of the Incas to the Lost City of Machu Picchu (located in the promised lands of America).
 The new wonder of the world will astonish you with its bizarre location and architecture.
-The views will leave you stunned as you take the train across the Andes and then make your way to the Peruvian jungle where Machu Picchu is located.
-Experience the culture and allure of Peru, its compelling history, its awesome wildlife on this captivating Amazon and Machu Picchu tour.
-You will begin in Lima, then continue to the Peruvian jungle where you stay at a lodge situated inside the 275,000 hectare Tambopata National Reserve in Peru's Jungle where the wildlife can be discovered from the top of a Mountain.
+The views will leave you stunned as you take the train across the Andes and then make your way to the Peruvian jungle, where Machu Picchu is located.
+Experience the culture and the charm of Peru, its compelling history, its awesome wildlife on this fascinating Amazon and Machu Picchu tour.
+You will begin in Lima, then continue to the Peruvian jungle where you stay at a lodge located inside the 275,000 hectare Tambopata National Reserve in Peru's Jungle where the wildlife can be discovered from the top of a Mountain.
 Moving on to Cusco, the charismatic Andean capital of Inca civilization, the glorious Sacred Valley is located between the snowy mountains of the Inca dominion and Machu Picchu where you will explore its famous ruins and then stay for the night.

 Day 01: Lima